 Experimental work in the 8.1-ha S1 bog will be a climate change manipulation focusing on the combined responses to multiple levels of warming at ambient or elevated CO2 (eCO2) levels.
 The experiment provides a platform for testing mechanisms controlling the vulnerability of organisms, biogeochemical processes and ecosystems to climatic change (e.g., thresholds for organism decline or mortality, limitations to regeneration, biogeochemical limitations to productivity, the cycling and release of CO2 and CH4 to the atmosphere).

 The manipulation will evaluate the response of the existing biological communities to a range of warming levels from ambient to +9°C, provided via large, modified open-top chambers.
-The ambient and +9°C warming treatments will also be conducted at eCO2 (in the range of 800 to 900 ppm).
+The +0, +2.25, +4.5, +6.75 and +9°C warming treatments will also be conducted at eCO2.
+The eCO2 treatment will be imposed as +500 ppm above ambient reference plots with actual concentrations ranging from 800 to 900 ppm.
 Both direct and indirect effects of these experimental perturbations will be analyzed to develop and refine models needed for full Earth system analyses.